 Hello all, we’re the councillors from Wentworth Primary School.

-Our school is quite a big school with nearly 400 children in it, we’re really lucky because we have a really big playground and field where all the children can play together.
+Our school is quite a big school with over 400 children in it, we’re really lucky because we have a really big playground and field where all the children can play together.

 As councillors our job is to try to make the school as good as it can be for our fellow pupils.
 At every meeting we take time to try and think of new ideas to help us learn better or make our school a better place to be!